Embedded pushdown automaton

-An embedded pushdown automaton or EPDA is a computational model for parsing languages generated by tree-adjoining grammars (TAGs).
+An embedded pushdown automaton (EPDA) is a computational model for parsing languages generated by tree-adjoining grammars (TAGs).
 It is similar to the context-free grammar-parsing pushdown automaton, but instead of using a plain stack to store symbols, it has a stack of iterated stacks that store symbols, giving TAGs a generative capacity between context-free and context-sensitive grammars, or a subset of mildly context-sensitive grammars.

 Embedded pushdown automata should not be confused with nested stack automata which have more computational power.

 History and applications

 EPDAs were first described by K. Vijay-Shanker in his 1988 doctoral thesis.
 They have since been applied to more complete descriptions of classes of mildly context-sensitive grammars and have had important roles in refining the Chomsky hierarchy.
 Various subgrammars, such as the linear indexed grammar, can thus be defined.

 While natural languages have traditionally been analyzed using context-free grammars (see transformational-generative grammar and computational linguistics), this model does not work well for languages with crossed dependencies, such as Dutch, situations for which an EPDA is well suited.
 A detailed linguistic analysis is available in Joshi, Schabes (1997).